alessandroarmando/alessandroarmando.github.io/threads.md

 Tis iss one of the powerful aspects of threads, but it is also dangerous.

-If one thread is only partway through updating a data structure when another thread accesses the same data structure, chaos is likely to ensue.
+If one thread is only partway through updating a data structure when another thread accesses the same data structure, chaos is likely to ensue exemplified by the following [program](code/thread_arrows.c).

-Consider the following program: